SarathSantoshDamaraju/sarathdamaraju/src/content/contact.md

 intro: "hi there \U0001F590️, i'm"
 heading: 'About'
 name: Krishna Sarath
-tag: a js dev — with no adjectives attached. works primarily with web technologies.
+tag: A `JS` dev — with no adjectives attached and Works primarily with Web technologies.
 currentLocation: Chennai
 socialProfiles:
   - name: twitter